JohnAD/RJSON/JSON_DUPLICATE_NAMES.md

     `A collection of name/value pairs.
 In various languages, this is realized as an object, record, struct, dictionary, hash table, keyed list, or associative array.`

-mentions collection data types that are NOT neccesarily compatible with each other, such as `dictionary` and `hash table`.
+mentions various data types that are NOT neccesarily compatible with each other, such as `dictionary` and `keyed list`.

 I would argue that the JSON spec, by itself, cannot answer our question.

+The corresponding RFC for JSON, [RFC-8259](https://www.rfc-editor.org/rfc/rfc8259#section-4) , says:

+     The names within an object SHOULD be unique.

+In the grammar of RFCs, SHOULD means "not required but strongly encourages".
+Again, it implies technical permission.

 ## Looking at common JSON usage